-Dogs are great companions but they can misbehave at times.
-Some pets need extra help to learn how to listen and respond appropriately in all types of situations.
+Dogs are great companions, but they can misbehave at times.
+Some pets need extra help to learn how to listen and respond appropriately to all types of situations.
 That’s where a dog silencer can be of assistance.
 There are many types available, so our list of the top 10 focuses on the best ones that relate to sound or vibrational training.

 Using a dog silencer is one method of training that works well for most dogs, though some may be too sensitive, not hear the sound waves, or become aggressive.
 Our reviews list and buyer’s guide can help you find the best dog silencer that works for your needs and will help you develop a peaceful home where you and your dog are both happy.

 A Quick Glance at Our Favorite Choices in 2020:

 1. DogRook Dog Bark Collar — Best Overall

 The DogRook is the best dog barking silencer, providing an effective and humane way to train your dog.
 It works by vibration and sound signals and is ideal for dogs from 10 to 110 pounds.
 We like that this is an option for owners who do not like shock collars, providing a more humane way to stop your dog from misbehaving.

 There are two buttons to control the sensitivity level on the collar — a low level is used with loud barking.
 It comes with two pairs of plastic prongs for short- or long-haired dogs, batteries, and a pink and blue interchangeable faceplate.
 The collar is made out of durable nylon and should be tightened to one finger-width between the skin and collar.

 The company also provides a lifetime warranty and guarantee on this dog collar and has good customer service.
 On the downside, it will vibrate at the sound of another dog barking, so keep that in mind when you have it on for training.